AbhijithAJ/Mouse-and-Keyboard-record-and-play-/README.md

-# Repeate mouse and keyboard operations
+# Repeat mouse and keyboard operations
 record mouse clicks and keyboard strikes and repeat them

 ReadMe: